 Research and Requirements

-- Land Banks: Land banks are the public authorities established to take ownership of such lands, and the same is managed undoubtedly and is put on sale when such lands are required.
-Land bank parcels may not always be given up for free, but acquisitions are usually much cheaper with the stipulation that the owner undergoes subsequent improvements and also conforms to the community strategies to revitalize
+Land Banks: Land banks are the public authorities established to take ownership of such lands, and the same is managed undoubtedly and is put on sale when such lands are required.
+Land bank parcels may not always be given up for free.
+Still, acquisitions are usually much cheaper with the stipulation that the owner undergoes subsequent improvements and conforms to community revitalization strategies.

 Homestead Acts in Specific States